Travels From: Massachusetts

 Fees include airfare and ground transportation for events in the United States.

-Over the past two years, Bill Taylor has had in-depth access to 25 organizations that are masters at making change—organizations that are unleashing innovations and driving transformations.
-Using lessons set in a variety of fields (from health care to software, from automobiles to financial services, from hotels to hospitals) Bill shows his audience how to shake up their industry, transform their company and recharge themselves.
+In his research for Practically Radical, his most recent bestseller, Bill Taylor had in-depth access to 25 organizations that are masters at making change—organizations that are unleashing innovations and driving transformations from which every organization can learn.
+Using lessons set in a variety of fields (from health care to software, from automobiles to financial services, from hotels to hospitals) Bill shows his audience how to shake up their industry, transform their company, and recharge themselves.
 Here are some of his core messages:

 - What you see shapes how you change.
 The most successful companies don’t just outcompete their rivals; they redefine the terms of competition by embracing unique ideas.